wirybeaver/wirybeaver.github.io/_posts/2018-10-29-tech-questions.md

 Add a node. temporarily append it to the array.
 Swap out of order parent-child pair from bottom to up until find a right position.

 Delete a node.
-Replace the root with the tailing element, swap out of order parent-child from up to bottom until find a right position.
+Replace the root with the tailing element, swap out of order parent-child pait from up to bottom until find a right position.

+# Binary Index Tree
+Query Interval Summation

+# Dijstra
+Single Shortest Path.
+Greedy strategy.
+Generate a set S.

+Iterate N times, each time find a vertex u closest to the source. u is not a member of S. Add u to S.

+# LFU